 As part of our participation in the Building of the Campus of the Future project, Judy will be working with our new HP zWorkstation and the HTC VIVE to develop her VR environment.

 After several planning meetings, Visiting Assistant Professor of Literature Nhora Serrano’s exciting and ambitious course has started!
 The course “introduces students to the representation of virtual worlds in literature, and how these ‘dreamscapes’ have transformed our understanding and experience of the ‘real.'”
 This positions modern day virtual reality devices within a historical and philosophical framework, dating back as far as the shadowy projections in Plato’s Allegory of Cave.
 The course goals include having students explore emerging technologies “in order to interrogate how the literary texts represent and problematize the paradigmatic relationship between the so-called real world and the dreamscape.”

 Engaging with this, student will create virtual realities of their own, familiarizing themselves with the contemporary technology to do so.
-Educational Technologist Ben Salzman will be helping the class work with a Unity template and assets to create, in groups of two or three students, an immersive environment (which viewers will be able to virtually walk through!) from one of the virtual worlds read about in class.
+Instructional Designer and 3d Technology Specialist Ben Salzman will be helping the class work with a Unity template and assets to create, in groups of two or three students, an immersive environment (which viewers will be able to virtually walk through!) from one of the virtual worlds read about in class.